-Chilhood obesity has become a major issue but what are the effects on a childs life now and in the future?
+Childhood obesity has become a major issue in most Westernised countries.
+But what are the effects on a child's life in the immediate, and in the future?

 Health professionals have labelled the effects of child obesity as an epidemic.
 More British kids are overweight than at any time in the past which makes this even more apparent.